AdobeDocs/experience-manager-learn.en/help/forms/document-services/encrypt-pdf-permissions-password.md

 ---
-title: Encrypt PDF with a permissions password
+title: Encrypt PDF with a Permissions Password
 description: Use DocAssuranceService to encrypt a PDF
 feature: Document Services
 version: 6.4,6.5